The Specialist: Critical response

 On Rotten Tomatoes, the film has an approval rating of 10% based on reviews from 31 critics.

 Roger Ebert gave it two stars out of four, stating that "The Specialist is one of those films that forces the characters through torturous mazes of dialogue and action, to explain a plot that is so unlikely it's not worth the effort.
 You know a movie's in trouble when the people in line at the parking garage afterward are trying to figure out what the heroine's motivations were."
 James Berardinelli rated it one and a half out of four stars, writing "This movie is excruciatingly dumb.
 And, given the releases of Speed and Blown Away this summer, there's no dearth of explosion-based motion pictures.
 The only twist this one offers is that here, the bomber is the good guy (...)."

-The 1996 movie guide "Seen That, Now What?", the film was given the rating of "D+", describing the film as "Strange, would-be erotic thriller/action film is almost torridly bad enough to achieve camp status, with a good supporting cast floundering amidst the explosions and dumb plot."
+In the 1996 movie guide "Seen That, Now What?", the film was given the rating of "D+", being described, "Strange, would-be erotic thriller/action film is almost torridly bad enough to achieve camp status, with a good supporting cast floundering amidst the explosions and dumb plot."

 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of "The 100 Most Enjoyably Bad Movies Ever Made".